gcoro/Flutter-stuff/README.md

 # Flutter
-sample flutter projects I used to learn Flutter, tutorial source: https://flutterbyexample.com
+Some stuff and sample projects I used to learn Flutter.